 2008-2011: BA hons Photographic Arts, University of Westminster

-Genevieve Rudd has led and organised engaging community arts projects since 2011.
-She has developed projects with people in care homes, museums, galleries, libraries, youth clubs, schools, community festivals and in public spaces.
-In particular, she is inspired by the positive transformational power of creativity, and believes that engaging in the arts can be a catalyst for self-development and improved quality of life, whilst being enjoyable and expansive in its own right.
+Genevieve Rudd has led and organised community arts projects since 2011.
+She has developed projects with people in care homes, museums, galleries, libraries, youth clubs, schools, community festivals and in outdoor public spaces.
+In particular, Genevieve’s projects consider heritage, cultural and environmental themes.
+They encourage closer looking, enquiry through making and ask about the places and people around us.
+Having led many arts projects linked to wellbeing, she is inspired by the positive transformational power of creativity.
+Genevieve believes that engaging in the arts can be a catalyst for self-development and improved quality of life, whilst being enjoyable and expansive in its own right.

 Informed by her training in art photography, in Genevieve’s own arts practice, she uses multidisciplinary techniques including hand-sewing and cyanotype, an early photography technique.
 Her inspiration is drawn from the natural world through exploring botanical forms, working directly with plants, or utilising recycled and natural materials.
 Within this, she considers themes of time, place and seasonality.

 As part of her continuing professional development, Genevieve regularly attends conferences and training to develop her arts practice and community engagement skills.
 This has previously included Behaviour Management and Youth Arts (2012), Reminiscence Arts in Dementia Care (2013), Arts Award Bronze & Silver Advisor training (2017), Take One CPD (adapted from National Gallery’s Take One Picture teacher training, 2018) and Outdoor & Wild Country First Aid (2019).